hai-vr/documentation/docs/products/facetra-shape-creator/tailoring.md

 ### Define the construction lines for your new avatar base

-Define all of the the [Construction lines](construction-lines) for your new avatar base.
+Define all the [Construction lines](construction-lines) for your new avatar base.

 ### Enable Tailoring